cisagov/LME/scripts/README.md

     sudo su
     cd "/opt/lme/Chapter 3 Files/"
     ./deploy.sh uninstall

-    exit # Go back to your user
+    # Go back to your user
+    exit

-    # If you are using docker for more than lme
+    # If you are using docker for more than lme (You want to keep docker)
     sudo docker volume rm lme_esdata
     sudo docker volume rm lme_logstashdata

     # If you are only using docker for lme
     # Remove existing volumes